 Chicken salt is as Australian as Vegemite, although with a shorter history.
-It was invented by Peter Brinkworth in the early 1970s, as seasoning for the roast chickens he sold in his Gawler, South Australia, chicken shop.
+It was invented by Peter Brinkworth in the early 1970s, as a seasoning for the roast chickens he sold in his Gawler, South Australia, chicken shop.
 The Mitani family bought Brinkworth’s business in 1979 and, with it, acquired the recipe for chicken salt.
 The seasoning went on to become the preferred sprinkle for hot chips across Australia.
-In 1979, Mitani began to sell the product commercially to the take-away food industry.
+In 1979, Mitani began to sell the product commercially to the takeaway food industry.

-Although Mitani claims to have been the originator of chicken salt and were no doubt responsible for its progress through the fish and chip shops of Australia, they now have competitors.
+Although Mitani claims to have been the originator of chicken salt and was no doubt responsible for its progress through the fish and chip shops of Australia, they now have competitors.
 Not all recipes sound quite so benign.
-Anchor Chicken Chippy Salt, for example has a lot more mysterious numbers in its ingredients list: Salt (70%), Wheat Flour, Flavour Enhancers (621, 635, 327), Wheat Starch, Onion Powder, Sugar, Maltodextrin (from corn and tapioca), Food Acids (330), Anticaking Agent (341), Flavours, Spice, Beef Fat, Bell Pepper Powder, Herbs, Soy Sauce Powder, Seasoning, Caramel Colour (150c).
+Anchor Chicken Chippy Salt, for example, has a lot more mysterious numbers in its ingredients list: Salt (70%), Wheat Flour, Flavour Enhancers (621, 635, 327), Wheat Starch, Onion Powder, Sugar, Maltodextrin (from corn and tapioca), Food Acids (330), Anticaking Agent (341), Flavours, Spice, Beef Fat, Bell Pepper Powder, Herbs, Soy Sauce Powder, Seasoning, Caramel Colour (150c).

 Other manufacturers are Saxa, Masterfoods and Nice N’ Tasty and all their recipes are slightly different.
 Most don’t identify the spices they use and include a generic mention of “flavours”.
 Perhaps most